 Of these fundamental applications, (2) has been explored in stages in~\cite{Otto12JACM,lics2013,arXiv2018}.
-Application~(1) is new in its strong form that involves the new notion of $N$-acyclicity of groups over a constraint graph $\I$.
+Application~(1) is new in its form that involves the new notion of $N$-acyclicity of groups over a constraint graph $\I$, rather than working with weak substructures of direct products with (unconstrained) $N$-acyclic Cayley groups.
 Application~(3) similarly supersedes~(2).
 Recall from Section~\ref{constraintsec} how control of cyclic configurations can be extended to configurations governed by reachability patterns w.r.t.\ a given constraint graph $\I$.
 While we have seen in Section~\ref{groupoidsec} how such groups can yield coset acyclicity in groupoids as used in~(2), the underlying groups can also be put to use directly in~(1) and~(3).

 \paragraph*{Graph coverings.} For a finite simple graph $\V = (V,E)$ consider, as a set $E$ of involutive generators for $\E$-groups, the set of all edges $e=\{v,v'\} \in E$, and as a constraint graph $\I$ the $\E$-graph $\I = (V, (\{ e \})_{e \in E})$ ($\V$ with individually labelled edges).
 For any $\E$-group $\G$ that is compatible with $\I$ consider the direct product $\Vhat = \I \otimes \CG$ of the constraint graph $\I$ with the Cayley graph $\CG$ of $\G$ according to Definition~\ref{directproddef}.
 Then the natural projection